*** SONY SW RECEIVER PAGE ***

 Made in good old Japan, but as you read the text below one wonders if corners were not cut inside in order to achieve this status ??

-We now see 100 memories , which is a big plus.
-You are now also able to scan the memories, which for many is good news as well.
+100 memories , which is a big plus.
+You can also scan the memories as well, which for many is good news as well.

-As does it's lower cost sibling ICF-SW35, the "GR model now has a variable attunator, that also includes a switch.to turn it off.
+As does it's lower cost sibling ICF-SW35 (also discontinued) , the "GR model has a variable attenuator , that also includes a switch.to turn it off.
 So one can " preset" it, and switch it in when needed.
 Very handy indeed , especially when using a external antenna of some sort.

-The "lock" switch is better implemented.
+The "lock" switch is better implemented over the G model.
 It is not a "plastic" blocking piece that held the power button from being pushed as it was in the old "G" model .
 It now is a "real" button.
 Much better.

 A bit of button cramming was needed to include these 2 new buttons on the front .
 These would be the "page" and "scan" additions.
 Other than that, we have pretty much have the same basic layout, with a exception on the left side.